 According to Loup Ventures, the market for industrial robots is expected to grow by 175% from 2017–2026 — and it’s easy to see why.
 They free up human workers from dangerous or tedious jobs and work at a far faster pace than most humans can.

-Robots aren't limited to being used in industrial and manufacturing settings.
-The desire for service robots for personal and private use has increased significantly.
+Of course, robots aren't limited to being used in industrial and manufacturing settings.
+The demand for service robots for consumer use has also grown significantly in recent years.